 The evaluation of dementia should be targeted at individuals in whom there is some suspicion of cognitive impairment.
 This includes subjects with memory or other cognitive complaints, this could either be self-reported or noticed by family members or caregivers; subjects in whom the physician has suspicion of cognitive impairment during the consultation despite the absence of memory or cognitive complaints; subjects who are at increased risk for dementia, such as those with strong family history of dementia and elderly subjects who need to make an important decision (such as making a will, sale of flat, handling complicated financial matters) and in whom mental competency is in question.
-It is important to note that forgetfulness is not a part of normal aging, while normal older persons might take a longer time to recall, they should still be able to function independently and maintain social functioning should they be given more time to do so.

-The evaluation of cognitive impairment should been done via a multifaceted approach, focusing not only on the cognitive complaints, but also on the functional and social consequences of these cognitive changes.
+The evaluation of cognitive impairment should have been done via a multifaceted approach, focusing not only on the cognitive complaints, but also on the functional and social consequences of these cognitive changes.
 This would help the clinician diagnose dementia early, assess for the complications of dementia and establish the aetiology of the dementia and manage accordingly.